alaeddine-66/KNN_Classifier/README.md

 The app performs classification of drawn sketches based on their shape features, displaying the nearest predicted label from a predefined set of categories.
 It also includes a dynamic graph visualization to help illustrate the classification process.
+The idea for this project originates from Radu Mariescu-Istodor, a YouTuber who implemented a similar application using JavaScript.
+This Python adaptation follows his approach

 Features
 Drawing Interface: Users can draw freehand on a canvas using the mouse.